Linaro/lava/doc/v2/dispatcher-actions.rst

 * Some test images that gets deployed to the :term:`DUT` may have issues in retaining battery charge due to poor configuration.
-In such cases the :term:`DUT` runs out of charge and becomes unsuable for the next job, which should be handled by manual intervention, thus hindering automation.
+In such cases the :term:`DUT` runs out of charge and becomes unusable for the next job, which should be handled by manual intervention, thus hindering automation.
 * `Android` test images which are not built with USB debugging enabled, cannot be communicated with ``adb``, thus hindering automation.
 Since,